 HCl (stomach acid), cellular metabolism, CO2 in plasma- generates H+, skeletal muscle (lactic acid- anaerobic respiration), and fat breakdown (glycogen is broken down into glucose and produces acidic ketones).

-Bicarbonate (HCO3) which has a huge supply found in the intestine. it is produced by the pancreas to neutralize stomach acid.
+Bicarbonate (HCO3), which has a huge supply found in the intestine.
+It is produced by the pancreas to neutralize stomach acid.

 6. Why is venous blood more acidic than arterial blood?